fernandoamz/node-express-server-rest-api/README.md

-# Simple Node with Express Server with REST API

-An easy way to get started with a Express server offering a REST API with Node.js with explanation about how to use Appwrite Health Service.
+# Appwrite system health

+This is an example about how to implement system health to monitor your appwrite app.

 ## Features

 - Express
 - REST API
+- Appwrite route

 ## Requirements

 - [node & npm](https://nodejs.org/en/)
 - [git](https://www.robinwieruch.de/git-essential-commands/)
+- Running appwrite on background

 ## Installation